DRAG

 STREAMability

-The GEMS Global Ambassadors’ Program has under its umbrella a unique program called ‘STREAMability’ that aims to catalyze independent learning, hands-on innovation, and collaborative leadership, and create a restorative mindset towards a research-driven sustainable future.
-Teams of students with varying cognitive abilities work together to find imaginative and innovative solutions to achieve the United Nations’ Sustainable Development Goals (SDGs) 2030.
+The GEMS Global Ambassadors’ Programme has under its umbrella a unique initiative called STREAMability, which aims to catalyse independent learning, hands-on innovation, and collaborative leadership, and create a restorative mindset towards a research-driven sustainable future.
+Teams of students with varying cognitive abilities work together to find imaginative and innovative solutions to achieve the UN’s Sustainable Development Goals (SDGs).

 The objectives of STREAMability are:

-• Inclusion - To mobilize and provide an opportunity for pre-adolescents to collaborate in an inclusive environment
+- Inclusion - To mobilise and provide an opportunity for pre-adolescents to collaborate in an inclusive environment

 Climate Diaries